srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 ### Exercise 3: Create an Azure Event Hubs service

-Now that we have telemetry data streaming into the IoT Hub, we're going to add an Azure Event Hubs Namespace and Azure Event Hubs instance to our solution.
-Azure Event hubs are ideal for processing streaming data and support live dashboarding scenarios - perfect for passing our vibration data to Power BI.
+Now that you have telemetry data streaming into the IoT Hub, you're going to add an Azure Event Hubs Namespace and Azure Event Hubs instance to our solution.
+Azure Event Hubs are ideal for processing streaming data and support live dashboarding scenarios - perfect for passing our vibration data to Power BI.

 #### Task 1: Create an Event Hubs Namespace